LSE HE Blog Special Issue in collaboration with the DV462 Film Club

 In the meantime, stay tuned for the podcasts.

 This series of podcasts was made possible by an Eden Catalyst Fund.
-Many thanks go to all the students who participated; Lee-Ann Sequeira, Chris Doughty, and Noor Abdulghani at the LSE Eden Centre for Education Enhancement; and Stuart Gordon, Anna D’Alton, Maria Do-Prado, and Dipa Patel at the LSE Department of International Development.
+Many thanks go to all the students who participated; Lee-Ann Sequeira, Chris Doughty, Noor Abdulghani, and Lili Schwoerer at the LSE Eden Centre for Education Enhancement; and Stuart Gordon, Anna D’Alton, Maria Do-Prado, and Dipa Patel at the LSE Department of International Development.

 Image credit: Angels Unaware by Timothy P. Schmalz.
 Courtesy the Migrants and Refugees Section of the Vatican Office.